 After exiting Cala Pudenta, we excitedly headed towards Cala Pudent, AKA Cala Pudent Beach.
 In summer, you can expect a glorious hidden beach with around a handful of people.
 Truly, Cala Pudent is a secret paradise.
 Unfortunately, when Beck and I visited, the beach had flooded!
 This typically occurs with heavy rainfall in the winter months.
 Admittedly, our adventure to Cala Pudent was thwarted.
 But, as mentioned, Cala Pudenta was just as beautiful and was unaffected by flooding.
 So, if you also visit in winter, it may be that Cala Pudenta is the final beach you’ll visit on this journey from Arenal d’en Castell.

 After exploring Cala Pudent and Cala Pudenta, it’s time to retrace your steps to complete the hike.
-Beck and I enjoyed some speed hiking on the way back.

 Things to Know Before Visiting Cala Pudent